 On farms especially, indoor anaerobic composting facilities use organisms designed to operate in low-oxygen environments to break down food, yard trimmings, animal waste, and compostable materials.
 These facilities sell not only the resulting composted soil, but also trap the resulting biomethane gas to provide natural gas to municipalities.

 Commercial vs Home Composting

 Industrial and household composting processes are the same; however, it is much harder for a home compost pile to achieve the temperatures required to break down biological materials in three months or less.
 If you have ever tried to compost an avocado peel, you know what I mean.
 Compostable packaging, meat bones, avocado, and banana peels all require high temperatures to break down quickly.
 For this reason, only some compostable packaging is certified home compostable.

 Composting is in Your Future

 According to the EPA, food composting rose from 1.84 million tons in 2013 to 2.1 million tons in 2015.
-A 2017 study conducted by BioCycle determined that there were 4,713 compost facilities in the United States.
+A 2017 study conducted by BioCycle Magazine determined that there were 4,713 compost facilities in the United States.
 Ohio led with 419, followed by New York with 347.
-Compost pickups have been introduced in New York City and are legislated to be available across California by 2020.
+Compost pickups have been introduced in New York City and are legislated to be available across California by 2020 (due to COVID19, progress on this front has been delayed indefinitely however, local subscription based services are stepping in, see LA Compost above).
 San Francisco, Portland, and many states along the East Coast have achieved across the board compliance.
 Composting is coming your way.